Understanding your advising team

 Expand all

-Before you are admitted to your major, you will work primarily with a college academic adviser based in the CSE Student Services office in Lind Hall.
-The adviser will help you navigate the transition to college, explore majors, plan your courses, understand university and college policies, and get connected to resources and opportunities that support your success.
+Before you are admitted to your major, you will work primarily with a college academic advisor based in the CSE Student Services office in Lind Hall.
+The advisor will help you navigate the transition to college, explore majors, plan your courses, understand university and college policies, and get connected to resources and opportunities that support your success.

 After admission to your major